jkarakas/Are-Data-Scientists-happier-than-other-developers-/README.md

 1. What percentage of developers are data scientists?
 2. What are their working habits  relative to the rest of the developers?
-    - Are their remote working habits different
+    - Are their remote working habits different?
-    - Are their programming habits out of work dfferent
+    - Are their programming habits out of work dfferent?
 3. What is their job satisfaction and how is it relative to the rest of the developers?